Generic Name: bosentan

 - are pregnant, plan to become pregnant, or become pregnant during Tracleer treatment.
 Tracleer can cause serious birth defects.
 All females should read the birth defects section of "What is the most important information I should know about Tracleer?"

-- cyclosporine A used for psoriasis and rheumatoid arthritis, and to prevent rejection of heart or kidney transplants
+- cyclosporine A used to treat psoriasis and rheumatoid arthritis, and to prevent rejection of heart, liver, and kidney transplants

-- you are allergic to any of the ingredients in Tracleer.
-See the end of this Medication Guide for a list of the ingredients in Tracleer.
+- are allergic to bosentan or any of the ingredients in Tracleer.
+See the end of this Medication Guide for a complete list of the ingredients in Tracleer.
 If you have a rash, hives or your lips swell after taking Tracleer, it may be a sign of allergy.
 You should stop taking your Tracleer and talk to your healthcare provider.

 What should I tell my healthcare provider before taking Tracleer?